 - Skills enhancement

-Even though proactive maintenance methods require more of an investment in time and money, the results are typically more cost effective and more efficient, and they can extend the life of assets.
+Even though proactive maintenance methods require more of an investment in time and money, the results are typically more cost-effective and more efficient, and they can extend the life of assets.
 This approach often reduces downtime and directly impacts overall productivity, as well as the company’s profitability.
 It is a more complex approach that works to solve problems at their root, helping to avoid the deterioration of the asset.

 Critical equipment can fail at the worst time, rack up downtime and drain a maintenance budget.
 With a mature maintenance program, organizations can identify potential faults before they disrupt service, which can mean dramatically reducing unplanned outages and associated costs.
-Although proactive maintenance requires in-depth planning, top level buy-in and investment, it ultimately helps organizations avoid over or under maintaining assets and offers a balance of costs, reliability, up time and asset health.
+Although proactive maintenance requires in-depth planning, top-level buy-in, and investment.
+Ultimately, it helps organizations avoid over or under maintaining assets and offers a balance of costs, reliability, uptime, and asset health.